 - Consolidating debts (personal loans, credit cards, etc)

-- Paying a one-off large personal debt, such as a tax bill
+- A short-term second mortgage can help you pay a one-off large personal debt, such as a tax bill

 - Undertaking renovations on your home (which adds value to your home and reduces the risk across both mortgage loans)